PaulMoritz/Secret-Sharing-in-Comparison/README.md

 > `python main.py setup *setup_name* get`
 >- To list all created setups:
 > `python main.py setup (*setup_name*) list`
+> where the setup name is optional (not necessary for execution).
 >
 > from the _src_ directory.
 >